 Heap I (2012) International survey of herbicide resistant weeds. http://www.weedscience.org

-Zero tillage (no-till) crop production practices can be important components of soil conservation strategies but they also require greater reliance on herbicides.
+Zero tillage (no-till) can be an important component of soil conservation but it also requires greater reliance on herbicides.
 Farming systems that integrate physical (e.g., cultivation) and cultural (e.g., diverse rotation) weed control tactics, both with and without herbicides, are effective at breaking weed and pest cycles and greatly decrease environmental toxicity.
-Zero tillage is growing in use in some regions, but it is not the dominant form of soil management for crops in the United States or in Iowa.

 Organic systems take advantage of the same ecological processes as the diverse rotations examined in this study, but use no synthetic chemicals.
 Organic crops have the advantage of premium prices on the market, but require much higher degrees of management skill and often labor.
 A common misconception about organic is that it guarantees that sustainable practices are used, when it does not.
 Well-managed organic is productive, ecologically-based and profitable: it has a place, but is not a one-size-fits-all answer.
 Diverse rotations managed with low levels of agrichemicals offer a middle ground that may be easier for conventional corn and soybean producers to adopt.
 Small amounts of chemicals can be used strategically to fine-tune the system and close any yield gaps that might exist.
 Ultimately, an array of farming systems will be required to address human and environmental needs into the future.

 Yields were determined by harvesting the entire plots for small grains and alfalfa, harvesting sample areas from the center of corn and soybean plots, weighing seeds, hay, and straw and adjusting for moisture content.
 Yield results are presented in the study on an annual basis.
-From 2003 to 2011, an average corn year for the diverse rotations had four percent greater yield than the two-year rotation.
+In the Davis et al study, which used data from 2003 to 2011, an average corn year for the diverse rotations had four percent greater yield than the two-year rotation.
 An average soybean year was nine percent greater.

 The study shows net returns to land and management, which represent profits to a farm operation without accounting for land costs, management time, and possible federal subsidies.
-There were no statistical differences among the three cropping systems for either the “startup” (first three years) or “established” (last six years) phase of the study.
+There were no statistical differences among the three cropping systems for either the “startup” (2003-2005) or “established” (2006-2011) phase of the study.
 The researchers included the costs of labor and machinery for spreading manure, but assumed that the material itself would be obtained from on-farm livestock or from neighboring farms at no cost.
 Iowa market year crop prices were obtained from the USDA National Agricultural Statistics Service, and gross revenue was calculated for each plot in each year as the product of crop price and yield.

 Yes.
 Corn and soybean are grown less frequently in the diverse rotations compared to the two-year rotation, even though yields when and where corn and soybean are grown are bit higher.